What Is Kinako? A Surprisingly Healthy Japanese Delicacy

 Share:

-If you have ever wondered about that yellow powder that covers some of your favorite Japanese snacks, then chances are that you have just wandered into kinako territory.
-Let’s learn all about it and its the health benefits.
+If you have ever wondered about that yellow powder that covers some of your favorite Japanese snacks, chances are you have just wandered into kinako territory.
+Let’s learn all about it and its health benefits.

 What is Kinako?